rogeralmeida/rogeralmeida.github.io/source/_posts/2016-04-09-how-i-found-a-job-at-sydney.markdown

 ---
 layout: post
-title: "How I found a job at Sydney"
+title: "How I found a job in Sydney"
 date: 2016-04-09 00:53:31 +1000
 comments: true
-categories:
+categories: job, interview, Sydney, career
 ---

 ### Seven components of my seek for work in Aussieland.